RishikeshNK/simutrade-api/README.md

 cp .env.example .env
 ```

 2. Complete the file to add your environment variables.
+It is prepopulated with potential arguments (for Postgres connection) and commands you can run (for generating JWT secret tokens) to get your `.env` file up and running.